lmazure/SimpleLlmTool/README.md

     - `content`
        system prompt if `isSystem role` is true
        message of the user if `isUser role` is true
-       anwser generated by the moded if `isModel role` is true
+       answer generated by the moded if `isModel role` is true
-       result generated bu the tool if `isTOol role` is true
+       result generated by the tool if `isTOol role` is true
     - `toolCalls` the list of tool calls performed by the model
       this list is available only if `isModel role` is true
       each tool call has
       - `toolName` the name of the called tool
-      - `toolParameters` the list parameter value for the call
+      - `toolParameters` the list parameter values for the call
         each tool parameter has
         - `parameterName`
         - `parameterValue`